zaufi/zaufi.github.com/_posts/2014-01-29-kate-c++-stuff.md

 </div>

 To add your own _dynamic expand function_ one have to use `@expand.dynamic` decorator, which accepts a compiled regular expression.
-If latter matchs to a typed key sequence, a megic function will be fired passing two parameters: a source "magic" sequence (string) and a result of `re.search()` (which is some [match object](http://docs.python.org/3/library/re.html?highlight=re.search#match-objects)).
+If latter matched to a typed key sequence, a magic function will be executed, passing two parameters: a source "magic" sequence (string) and a result of `re.search()` (which is some
+[match object](http://docs.python.org/3/library/re.html?highlight=re.search#match-objects)).
 Here is an example of that kind of function to expand `enum` definition: